 How to Share an Excel Workbook?

-Step 2: In the ribbon, we have many tabs, so go to Review tab and click on Share Workbook.
+- In the ribbon, we have many tabs, so we must first go to the Review tab and click on Share Workbook (Legacy).

-Step 3: Now in the next window under the Editing tab check the box as shown below.
+- Check the box in the next window under the Editing tab, as shown below.

-In the same window, we can see who has opened the workbook at the same time.
+We can see who has opened the workbook simultaneously in the same window.

 Track Changes in an Excel Workbook

-To track changes I have prepared below sample data.
+To track changes, we have prepared below sample data.

-When includes options like from when we need to highlight changes.
-This option has items like “Since I last saved”, “All”, “Not Yet reviewed”, and “Since Date”.
+When: This includes options like when we need to highlight changes.
+For example, this option has items like “Since I last saved,” “All,” “Not yet reviewed,” and “Since date.”

-Who: For whose changes we need to highlight.
-In this, we can see two things “Everyone” or “Everyone But Me”.
+Who: For whose changes do we need to highlight.
+In this, we can see two things: “Everyone” or “Everyone but Me.”

-Where: This is nothing but in which area of the worksheet you would like to highlight changes, if you don’t want to track changes in the entire worksheet then you can select the particular area or range of cells.
+Where: This is in which area of the worksheet we would like to highlight changes.
+If we do not want to track changes in the entire worksheet, we can select the particular area or range of cells.

-Once all the fields are filled click on OK to apply the changes.
-As soon as you click on Ok, we will see the below window.
+Once all the fields are filled, click “OK” to apply the changes.
+As soon as we click on “OK,” we will see the below window.

-Now what I will do is I will change one of the cells data.
+Now, what we will do is we will change one of the cells’ data.

-As soon as I hit enter I can see the flag which indicates the changes.
+As soon as we press the “Enter” key, we can see the flag, which indicates the changes.

-Now place a cursor on the cell that we have modified to see the changes that we made.
+We must place a cursor on the cell that we have modified to see our changes.

-Now I will enter the new value in the cell E3.
+Now, we must insert the new value in cell E3.

-For this cell, we cannot see any highlight changes, because while making the settings of “Track Changes” we have selected the range of cells to be tracked only from A1 to D13.
+We cannot see any highlight changes for this cell because while making the settings of “Track Changes,” we have selected the range of cells to be tracked only from A1 to D13.

-So any changes we made outside this range will not be tracked.
+So, we cannot track any changes we made outside this range.

 Accept or Reject Changes in an Excel Workbook

-In the above we can choose the changes, we can Accept or Reject changes.
-In case if we want to accept all or reject all we can do this as well.
+In the above, we can choose the changes.
+We can “Accept” or “Reject” changes.
+We can also do this if we want to accept all or reject all.

 Things to Remember

-- Always select the range of cells to be tracked which affects the result area.
+- We must always select the range of cells to be tracked, which affects the result area.

-This has been a guide to Share an Excel workbook.
-Here we discuss how to share an excel workbook and track changes in it with complete accountability on the workbook.
-You may learn more about excel from the following articles –
+This article is a guide to How To Share an Excel Workbook?
+Here, we discuss how to share an Excel workbook and track changes in it with complete accountability on the workbook.
+You may learn more about Excel from the following articles: –